· Operations

 How often should you test?
 Monthly automated scans with AI-generated reports give you continuous evidence rather than a single annual snapshot.

-Most companies pay five figures annually for penetration testing.
+Most companies pay a painful five figures annually for penetration testing.
 We run ours monthly for essentially nothing.

 That’s not bravado.
 At Tallyfy, we replaced an expensive annual engagement with a suite of open-source security scanners that run on the 15th of every month via cron.
 The output feeds into AI that generates a structured PDF report with executive summary, OWASP Top 10 mapping, CWE classifications, and SOC 2 Trust Service Criteria references.
 Total cost: the compute time on a server we already had.

 The real question isn’t whether this is possible.
 It’s why more companies don’t do it.
-The answer is simple: the compliance industry profits from the assumption that security testing requires expensive specialists for every engagement.
+Turns out, the answer is simple: the compliance industry profits from the assumption that security testing requires expensive specialists for every engagement.
+A founder on r/startups captured the typical panic: a client demands a pen test report and you have no idea where to start.

 What SOC 2 actually requires for security testing